jewettaij/visfd/doc/doc_filter_mrc.md

  3D corner voxels by setting nc=2, and also 2D corners by setting nc=1.
  This may increase the number of spurious basins discovered.)

-*Note:* Oversegmentation can be reduced by performing a Gaussian blur on the image to remove small, insignificant local minima beforehand.
+*Note:* Over-segmentation can be reduced by performing a Gaussian blur on the image to remove small, insignificant local minima beforehand.
 (This algorithm is usually only applied to images that have been smoothed or filtered in advance to prevent oversegmentaion.)